DEFRA/gwa-notification-sender/README.md

 The app uses `local.settings.json` for local development.
 [.local.settings.json](.local.settings.json) can be used as the basis as it contains all required env vars with the exception of secrets which have been removed.
-The connection string for Azurite is included.
+The connection string for Azurite is included as this is not a secret.

 ## Notify Set Up